-Poor hygiene, essentially, is a sign of self-neglect, which is described as either the inability or unwillingness to attend to one’s individual needs.
-In terms of being considered a warning sign for depression, poor personal hygiene may consist of obvious body odor, poor oral hygiene and an individual regularly wearing soiled, wrinkled or stained clothing.
+Poor hygiene is essentially a sign of self-neglect, which is described as either the inability or unwillingness to attend to one’s individual needs.
+In terms of being considered a warning sign for depression, poor personal hygiene may consist of obvious body odor, poor oral hygiene and an individual regularly wearing soiled, wrinkled, or stained clothing.
 This all ties into the aspect of self-neglect and the inability of an individual to function productively.

-Remember, when it comes to diagnosing a depressive disorder, there is no blood test, X-ray or questionnaire that can verify the condition in an individual – there is only a diagnosis from a doctor or psychiatrist after a thorough health evaluation.
+Remember, when it comes to diagnosing a depressive disorder, there is no blood test, X-ray, or questionnaire that can verify the condition in an individual – there is only a diagnosis from a doctor or psychiatrist after a thorough health evaluation.
 That’s why it’s important for individuals to seek treatment at the first signs that there may be a problem.
 And those first signs may include poor personal hygiene.

 Can depression be treated?

 Depression is a serious illness and the consequences of not receiving any treatment at all or being under-treated can have dire consequences.
 An individual cannot simply will it away.
 At Pasadena Villa, we provide comforting and therapeutic environments for those suffering from mental disorders including depression.
 We believe in treating all residents with compassion, and our programs are designed in ways that preserve and protect their dignity.
 Our treatment approaches include cognitive behavioral therapy, dialectical behavior therapy, experiential therapy, individual therapy, psychiatric medication evaluation and management, and more.